Facebook Pixel

 California Bungalow

-Becoming popular on larger blocks between 1910-1930, California Bungalows are usually set well back from the street and can be identified by their single-level, red-brick construction with gabled terracotta roofs, chimneys on outside walls, and small, squarish double-hung front-facing windows.
+Becoming popular on larger blocks between 1910-1930, California Bungalows are usually set well back from the street and can be identified by their single-level, red-brick or weatherboard construction with gabled terracotta roofs, chimneys on outside walls, and small, squarish double-hung front-facing windows.

 6 Goldsmith Ave, Preston.jpg